National honesty day: How can honesty in the workplace improve employee morale?

 And preferably not only today on April 30th hehe.

-What steps will you take to being more honest today?
+What steps will you take to be more honest today?
 And more truthful tomorrow?

 Or hey, why not be more sincere during the rest of your life?